 Pruning: The Advantages of Different Types of Tree Pruning

 When discussing our pruning practices, we prefer to use descriptive and proper terminology to describe the factors involved with pruning various parts of trees.
-So, let’s move into the question, what is tree pruning?
+So, let’s move into the question, what are the different types of pruning?

 The Different Types of Tree Pruning